Las Vegas Raiders vs. Miami Dolphins NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Last season, Las Vegas' games went over 45 points scored, its current matchup's total, 15 (out of 16) times.
+- Out of 16 games last year, Las Vegas played 15 with more than 44 points scored, its current matchup's total.

-- Nine of Miami's 16 games last season went over 45 total points scored.
+- Last year, 10 of Miami's 16 matchups went over 44 total points scored.

-- The Raiders' average point total in outings last year was 50.8, 5.8 points higher than the over/under in this game.
+- The average point total for Raiders games last year was 6.8 more points than the total of 44 in this matchup.

-- The average point total for the Dolphins in 2020 was 1.7 points higher than this game's over/under.
+- The average over/under for Dolphins games in 2020 was 2.7 more points than the point total of 44 in this outing.

 Raiders stats and trends

-- Last season, 13 of Las Vegas' games went over the point total.
+- Las Vegas' games went over the point total 13 out of 16 times last season.

-- Last year, the Raiders averaged six more points per game (27.1) than the Dolphins surrendered (21.1).
+- Last year, the Raiders scored six more points per game (27.1) than the Dolphins surrendered (21.1).

-- When Las Vegas scored over 21.1 points last year, it was 7-5 against the spread and 7-5 overall.
+- When Las Vegas recorded more than 21.1 points last year, it was 7-5 against the spread and 7-5 overall.

-- In games that Las Vegas piled up over 367.9 yards last year, the team was 4-6 against the spread and 5-5 overall.
+- In games that Las Vegas piled up over 367.9 yards last season, the team was 4-6 against the spread and 5-5 overall.

-- Last year the Raiders had 26 turnovers, three fewer than the Dolphins had takeaways (29).
+- The Raiders had 26 giveaways last season, while the Dolphins had 29 takeaways.

 Dolphins stats and trends

-- Miami was 3-0 against the spread and 3-0 overall last season when the team recorded over 29.9 points.
+- Miami was 3-0 against the spread and 3-0 overall in games when it scored over 29.9 points last season.

-- In games that Miami totaled more than 389.1 yards last season, the team was 3-2 against the spread and 2-3 overall.
+- When Miami picked up more than 389.1 yards last year, the team was 3-2 against the spread and 2-3 overall.

 - The Dolphins turned the ball over five more times (20 total) than the Raiders forced turnovers (15) last year.